softwarelanguageslab/maf-hs/README.md

 constraints are in `Analysis.LANG.Monad`.
 This module sometimes also defines language-specific monadic type classes and their transformers.
-Static analysis instantiations are usually in the `Analysis.LANG` module, except for Python which uses the `Analysis.LANG.Fixpoint` module.
+Static analysis instantiations are usually in the `Analysis.LANG` module, except for Python which uses the `Analysis.Python.Fixpoint` module.

 ### Usage as a library